 OpenAI, the owner of ChatGPT, has expanded the possibilities of its artificial intelligence capabilities with the launch of Sora, its text-to-video AI model.

-Sora can generate videos up to a minute long while maintaining visual quality and adherence to the user’s prompt, the firm said.
-It can create complex scenes with multiple characters, specific types of motion, and accurate details of the subject and background, Open AI explained.
+Open AI explained that Sora can generate videos lasting up to a minute while maintaining visual quality and adhering to the user’s prompt.
+It can also create complex scenes with multiple characters, specific types of motion, and accurate details of the subject and background.

 In a blog post, OpenAI noted that its AI model is available to red teamers to assess critical areas for harm or risks and to several visual artists, designers, and filmmakers to gain feedback on advancing the model.